 For my last move, I had about a week to pack up my entire two-bedroom apartment – getting boxes, purging closets, folding clothes, getting more boxes, realizing I need a tape gun – all in the span of a week.
 It’s a miracle that nothing broke in the move, or at least nothing important broke, as my spirit was crushed by the end of it.
-Pack early, the moment you start seriously looking you should have boxes ready to fill with your belongings, closets should already be purged, the nearest box selling location should be bookmarked in your browser.
+Pack early, the moment you start seriously looking, or within six weeks of the move, you should have boxes ready to fill with your belongings, closets should already be purged, the nearest box selling location should be bookmarked in your browser.
 Why start so early?
 Simple, moving is every kind of stress imaginable.
 Start early so you can take your time to carefully pack everything.

 Labeling Something Fragile is a Last Step, Not Real Protection

 Moving day comes and it is hectic, and honestly if you asked me what I wanted for lunch on a given moving day I wouldn’t be able to say grilled cheese, let alone form an opinion about the question you just asked.
 So, what makes you think that when the day comes to load the truck, you are going to be clear headed enough to read the boxes?
 Labeling boxes is a last level of protection, and is the first one to fail once the truck starts to get loaded.
 Bubble wrap, newspaper, packing peanuts, these are your protection bread and butter.
 If you suspect that driving conditions are going to be wet that day, be sure to error on the side of bubble wrap over newspaper and packing peanuts – packing peanuts turn to pretty much glue when exposed to moisture, not something you want to scrape off dinner plates.